gmc17/ShortDeckNoLuckPoker/README.md

-** work in progress **

 # ShortDeckNoLuckPoker

-An implementation of Average Sampling Monte Carlo Counterfactual Regret Minimization (AS-MCCFR) for shortdeck Poker.
+An implementation of Average Sampling Monte Carlo Counterfactual Regret Minimization (AS-MCCFR) for short deck texas hold-em.

-## Project Overview
+## Introduction

 This project utilizes the AS-MCCFR algorithm to compute game theory optimal (GTO) strategies for shortdeck Heads-up Poker.

-## Building the Project
-To build the project, use the provided Makefile: make run

 ## Running the Program

-After building, run the main executable:
-./main

-## Results

-(in progress)
+Currently, only terminal usage is supported.
+Run 'make run' to play against the computer.

 ## Authors